AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-4.md

 <!--- magento/magento2/pull/31879-->

-*  {{ site.data.var.ce }} no longer displays this message after upgrade when Cookie Restriction Mode is disabled: `The store will not work correctly in the case when cookies are disabled`.
+*  Magento Open Source no longer displays this message after upgrade when Cookie Restriction Mode is disabled: `The store will not work correctly in the case when cookies are disabled`.
 [GitHub-33811](https://github.com/magento/magento2/issues/33811)

 <!--- ACP2E-7-->